hnb-rabear/hnb-rabear.github.io/LocalizationX/index.md

 Localization Sheets are named with the prefix `Localization` and follow these rules:

-- TThe sheet name must start with `Localization`.
+- The sheet name must start with `Localization`.
 - Each sheet has two key columns: the main key `idString` and an additional key `relativeId`.
 - The following columns contain localized content.
 - The key for each row is a combination of `idString` and `relativeId`.